-2572 Statewide Cost Allocation Plan
+2546 Statewide Cost Allocation Plan (SWCAP)

-The State of Nevada prepares a Central Services Cost Allocation Plan in compliance with federal OMB Circular A-87 guidelines.
-OMB Circular A-87 requires assessment of all programs from their share of costs on the basis of the most appropriate methodology.
-OMB Circular A-87 establishes recommended procedures, allowable costs and allocation basis for the allowable costs to be identified to each State agency that benefits from the State central services.
-This benefit may be a direct benefit, e.g., computer services, or an indirect benefit, e.g., controller accounting services.
-The procedures followed and approved for each type of cost may result in an allocation of the costs where there is no actual, direct usage by your agency, but only an indirect benefit.
-The plan is reviewed, negotiated and approved by the State's federal cognizant agency, the Division of Cost Allocation, U.S. Department of Health and Human Services, Region IX, San Francisco.
-Approval from this federal agency is on the basis of whether the State plan conforms to the principles and procedures found in OMB Circular A-87.
+The State of Nevada prepares a Central Services Cost Allocation Plan in compliance with federal guidelines.
+The cost allocation requirements for state governments have been consolidated with other federal guidance at 2 CFR Part 200, replacing what was previously known as Circular A-87.
+Cost allocation guidance is issued by the federal Office of Management and Budget.
+Each state's central cost allocation plan assesses all programs their share of costs for central services.
+The federal guidance explains allowable costs and the allocation basis for the costs to be identified to each State agency that benefits from central services.
+This benefit may be a direct benefit, e.g., computer services, or an indirect benefit, e.g., Controller's Office accounting services.
+The procedures followed and approved for each type of cost may result in an allocation of the costs where there is no actual, direct usage by an agency, but only an indirect benefit.
+The plan is reviewed, negotiated and approved by the State's federal cognizant agency, the Division of Cost Allocation, U.S. Department of Health and Human Services..
 All departments have been allocated costs on the basis of the same allocation method for each statewide cost function.
-Within the parameters of the basic program, the following guidelines are provided: